Testing Accommodations checklist

 Step 4 – Form A Petition for Testing Accommodations

-Read carefully, then complete and submit the on-line testing accommodations application (Form A).
-If not submitted through the applicant community, the original Form A: Petition for Testing Accommodations document is required with original signature; NOTE: You are required to submit a separate personal narrative.
+Read all instructions and rules carefully, then complete and submit the on-line testing accommodations application (Form A).
+NOTE: You are required to submit a separate personal narrative.
 Submit the on-line testing accommodations application and upload a personal narrative along with all required forms and documentation, as discussed above, so that everything needed to begin the processing of your petition for testing accommodations is received together.

 Step 5 – Submit Your Petition